 Panama started issuing licenses through its gaming commission after passing the Online Gaming Act of 2002.
 Companies seeking a license must pay an up-front licensing fee of 40,000 USD in addition to an annual fee of USD 20,000.

 The regulatory agency regularly audits gambling companies for fairness and financial stability, although little information is available on what the auditing process actually entails.
 Previous history would indicate that the standards are fairly lax.
 After all, this is the licensing authority that gave the go-ahead to Ultimate Bet Poker.
 If you’re not familiar, Ultimate Bet was at the center of a major cheating scandal several years ago and resulted in lost player funds.
 The site eventually closed and nobody was ever prosecuted.

 Master license holders also have the option to grant sub-licenses to subsidiaries.
 A sub-license pays no application fee but is subject to the $20,000 per year renewal fee.
 Sublicenses are often utilized by umbrella companies with multiple, semi-independent brands working under them.

-Panama is an especially attractive licensing jurisdiction for operators because license gaming companies are subject to no income or sales taxes.
+Panama is an especially attractive licensing jurisdiction for operators because licensed gaming companies in Panama are subject to no income or sales taxes.
 The corporate tax rate is set right at 30% but that’s it as far as taxes go.
-When you compare this to the onerous taxes and fees imposed by some other licensing jurisdictions, it becomes obvious why so many companies have relocated to Panama over the years.
+When you compare this to the onerous taxes and fees imposed by some other gambling licensing jurisdictions, it becomes obvious why so many companies have relocated to Panama over the years.

-Locals are free to play wherever they want, but gaming sites with a Panama license are obligated to block access to Panamanian citizens.
+Locals are free to play wherever they want, but online betting sites with a Panama license are obligated to block access to Panamanian citizens.
 Licensed sites are also not allowed to take wagers on professional or amateur Panamanian sports events.